 In the vast majority of cases, post-birth changes of heart do not occur.
 Birthparents are aware of adoptive families’ fears.
 They know you are worried until the procedural part is final.
 You are surprised to hear the birthmother taking care to reassure you of her steadfastness to the plan and how grateful she is to you for your loving her child.
 The hospital nursing staff refreshes you on aspects of newborn care and loads you up with formula as you leave the hospital for your hotel room.
 You and the birthmother stay in touch by phone and you reassure her about how the baby is doing.
 This is often a time when your heart has the difficult task of loving a child and holding back a little until the birthmother and birthfather’s paperwork is final.
 Usually while you’re diapering the baby, she’s on the phone talking about how she’s doing, sharing genuine reassurances that she’s firm about her plan and happy that the child is blessed with you as parents.

 As you proceed in a domestic adoption match, our staff will share their expertise in evaluating the match with regard to a range of risk factors.
-We hope to empower you to make decisions about whether the match feels strong and safe.
 The matches that seem to warrant the greatest confidence are those where there is a genuinely warm connection between the birth and adoptive families.
 There tends to be a shared sense of planning for the welfare of a child for whom everyone wants the best.
 Sometimes the conversation turns to names that everyone likes.
 The birthmother expresses her wishes as to whether she’d like you present in the delivery room.
 There is talk about when the first photos and letters might arrive.
 Our professionals can provide you with our best impression of how things are going.
 When they are going well, you often have a strong sense for yourself as well.

 Birthparents vary in the degree to which they want to share information or meet.
 At the time of an adoption placement, they may feel less confident of themselves and feel awkward about what might be shared with a child.
 We respect birthparents’ wishes for privacy and also respond to their wishes for connection by finding families who feel responsive and open to the desired level of connection or wish for privacy.